 - Do one grounded action that benefits your life today.

-Pitfall two hot-and-cold energy
+Pitfall two: hot-and-cold energy

+Inconsistency confuses your own mind.
 Consistency matters more than intensity.
-A calm practice repeated over time beats emotional overexertion every single time.
+A calm practice repeated over time beats emotional overexertion.

-Pitfall three confusing detachment with passivity
+Pitfall three: confusing detachment with passivity

-What healthy detachment looks like
+What healthy detachment looks like:

 - You still care, but you aren’t consumed.